mcdonaldudokoro-ai/Ai-Medic-Bot-Artifact2/README.md

 Topol, E. (2019) *Deep Medicine: How Artificial Intelligence Can Make Healthcare Human Again.* Basic Books.
 U.S. Department of Health and Human Services (2022) *Guidance on HIPAA and Machine-Based Clinical Tools.*

----

-*End of Artifact 1 — this repository is submitted as part of a graduate-level digital portfolio for academic evaluation and professional review.*